 The digital state of the UK construction industry

-To be able to talk about our digital strategy, first we have to highlight, what we believe, are the key factors which have been affecting our industry.
+Firstly, to be able to talk about our digital strategy, we need to highlight, what we believe, are the key factors which have been affecting our industry.

 With regular news of construction projects not being delivered on time, on budget and on quality, reports by McKinsey and FTI Consulting point towards an “unsatisfactory” or “low” level of industry-wide performance.
 Their research shows operating models within construction companies have lacked sufficient change and have not adopted digital strategies to enable greater efficiency, productivity and profitability.
 When compared to other industries, the implementation of technological solutions to improve performance in construction has been challenged by the very nature of the industry’s characteristics, such as people-intensive and ‘design & build’ bespoke projects.